rbgvictoria/vicflora-static-pages/bioregions/interplay-with-fire.md

 ## Weather and climate, fuels and fires

-Just which fuels are found where---like plant species and communities---depends on climate, soil type, topography, biota, fire history and disturbance.
+Just which fuels are found where&ndash;-like plant species and communities&ndash;-depends on climate, soil type, topography, biota, fire history and disturbance.
 At a single site, climatic variation can affect the productivity and condition (such as senescence) of vegetation and, thereby, its potential as fuel.
 A long drought can cause desiccation without necessarily causing death, and this can increase the flammability of the community; in forests large dead fallen trunks of trees may dry out and contribute to the potential fuel load.
-Discussion below, however, focuses on how weather---immediate and seasonal---affects fires.
+Discussion below, however, focuses on how weather&ndash;-immediate and seasonal&ndash;-affects fires.

 Extreme fire conditions were described, at the beginning of this chapter (namely high temperature, low humidity, strong winds, summer period).
 These conditions are summarized as 'extreme' by the Weather Bureau, and broadcast by the media as a 'fire danger rating'.
 The fire danger rating represents a range of values of the fire danger index (FDI) which has a minimum of 0 (no fire danger) and a maximum of 100 (assumed to be the worst possible conditions).
 The FDI is directly related to probable fire severity: the higher the index the more severe the fire is likely to be.
 In the same way, the more fuel, the more severe the fire.
 Indeed, the fire intensity (a measure of the severity of the fire) is proportional to the product of the fire danger index and fuel weight (or fuel weight squared in the case of eucalypt forests) (Byram 1959).